 1. Be wary of emails, pop-ups and dodgy apps

-2. Back up all of your files
+2. Back up all your files

-3. Always install valid updates
+3. Always install legitimate updates

-4. Install an antivirus app
+4. Install an antivirus program

-5. Never pay the ransom
+5. Never cover the ransom

 For businesses, Ransomware is an absolute nightmare and can run riot through a network.
 For that reason, we’d always suggest ensuring that you have adequate security patches installed as well as robust antivirus and firewall solutions in place.